error311/FileRise/README.md

 ## License

 This project is open-source under the MIT License.
-That means you’re free to use, modify, and distribute FileRise, with attribution.
+That means you’re free to use, modify, and distribute **FileRise**, with attribution.
 We hope you find it useful and contribute back!